-In the GoM, three high-spec OSVs were delivered into the domestic market during 2017.
-We expect an additional nine high-spec OSVs to be delivered into domestic service during 2018.
-We do not anticipate significant growth in the supply of high-spec OSVs beyond the currently anticipated level of 205 of such vessels by the end of 2018.
-During the fourth guarter of 2017, there was an average of roughly 33 floating rigs available in the GoM, while an average of only 21.2 were working.
-As of February 7, 2018, there were 34 rigs available and 21 were working.
-However, seven floating rigs have contracts that will expire during the remainder of 2018.
-We do not know whether the remaining rigs will receive contract renewals for operations in the GoM.
-One additional rig arrived in the GoM since the beginning of 2018.
-No additional rigs are expected to arrive before the end of 2018.
-We expect three rigs to depart from the GoM during 2018.
-Once a rig arrives in the GoM, it can take several months to commence work and, therefore, we do not know the timing of when operations of newly arrived rigs will begin, if at all.
-Given these market conditions, we anticipate our average dayrates and utilization levels for our OSVs operating in the GoM will continue to be depressed for the foreseeable future.
-However, the GoM is one of the premier deepwater markets in the world and we are committed to supporting our customers in this market.
-We believe that once the current supply and demand fundamentals return to more normal conditions. our results from operations will improve.
-Unlike our OSVs, whose utilization are tied principally to drilling activities, we have seen improved demand for our MPSVs in recent guarters.
+Market conditions in the U.S. GoM, our largest single market, remained soft throughout 2018 marked by an oversupply of active high-spec OSVs servicing historically low deepwater drilling units.
+We believe that the number of drilling units that are active in the U.S. GoM and neighboring regions will improve in 2019.
+Assuming no significant change in the anticipated supply of high-spec OSVs, market conditions may show improvement in the second half of 2019.
+In the GoM, four high-spec OSVs were delivered into the domestic market during 2018.
+We expect an additional five high-spec OSVs to be delivered into domestic service during 2019.
+We do not anticipate significant growth in the supply of high-spec OSVs beyond the currently anticipated level of 193 of such vessels by the end of 2019.
+However, we are mindful that the supply of active high-spec OSVs could grow if stacked vessels are reactivated in expectation of an improving market.
+While the cost of reactivating vessels is a significant deterrent, we have no way of predicting whether unstacking will occur.
+There are currently approximately 82 stacked U.S. flag high-spec OSVs in the GoM.
+Unstacking even a small percentage could sustain the weak OSV market conditions that prevailed in 2018.
+During the fourth quarter of 2018, there was an average of roughly 28 floating rigs available in the GoM, while an average of only 18.2 were working.
+As of February 13, 2019, there were 33 rigs available and 20 were working.
+However, nine floating rigs have contracts that will expire during the remainder of 2019.
+Based on recent discussions with customers and public announcements, we believe that an incremental ten to twelve floating rigs will commence charters across our operating regions of the GoM, the Caribbean, Mexico, Brazil and the northern slope of South America through mid-2019.
+We believe that improved regional demand drivers will further tighten supply of available, active, high-spec vessels.
+The GoM is one of the premier deepwater markets in the world and we are committed to supporting our customers in this market.
+We believe that once the current supply and demand fundamentals return to more normal conditions, our results from operations will improve.
+Unlike our OSVs, whose utilization are tied principally to drilling activities, demand for our MPSVs is also driven by other offshore activities.
 These vessels are used for a wide variety of oilfield applications that are not necessarily related to drilling.
-Because of the need to continuously inspect, repair and maintain offshore infrastructure, our MPSVs have, in recent guarters, partially counter-acted weakness in overall drilling activities.
-However, we have not seen a significant pick up in the expansion of offshore infrastructure, such as field development that more meaningfully drives MPSV utilization.
+Because of the need to continuously inspect, repair and maintain offshore infrastructure, our MPSVs have, at times, partially counter-acted weakness in overall drilling activities.
+However, we have not yet seen a significant pick up in the expansion of offshore infrastructure, such as field development that more meaningfully drives MPSV utilization.
+Consequently, utilization of our MPSVs has been volatile.